Dhanajeyan-1/Task_manager-/README.md

 #  Java Task Manager\

-It is a simple taskmanager Like Every ones project I  just created to just test my ability It runs in the command line that  helps you manage your daily tasks but we want o select the options with numbers
+It is a simple taskmanager Like Every ones project, I  just created to just test my ability It runs in the command line that  helps you manage your daily tasks but we want o select the options with numbers

 ---